ricdirenzo/AAI_master_workshops/text_mining/README.md

 ---

 ## About dataset
-The dataset contains a list of over three hundred thousand news headlines published over a period of 6 years, from 2015-01-01 to 2021-12-31.
+The dataset contains a list of over four hundred thousand news headlines published over a period of 7 years, from 2014-01-01 to 2021-12-31.
 These data sourced from the reputable Australian news source ABC (Australian Broadcasting Corporation).

 &nbsp;